vernisaz/simcom/README.md

 ## Web server
-Since the project uses the websocket endpoint implemented on WS CGI technology, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it currently.
+Since the project uses the websocket endpoint implemented on WS CGI technology, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it properly.
 It isn't a drawback since the server exists on all platforms.
-Hopefully more vendors will adopt the WS CGI soon and the list of supporting servers will be extended after.
+Hopefully, more vendors will adopt the WS CGI soon and the list of supporting servers will be extended.

 Read a note in the above server page regarding running it in a background mode withous setup as a service.